Z-Naderi/LC3Simulater/README.md

 ## Overview

-This project provides a simulator for the LC3 (Little Computer 3) architecture, a 16-bit computer architecture used primarily for educational purposes.
-The simulator reads LC3 assembly language programs, converts them into machine code, and executes them while providing a detailed visualization of the process.
+This project is an LC3 (Little Computer 3) simulator that takes an assembly file as input.
+Initially, it parses through the code to identify labels and their corresponding addresses.
+Then, it translates instructions based on their opcodes into binary machine code and writes them to a binary file.
+The simulator then reads from this binary file during simulation to populate memory.

 ## Features

-- **Full Instruction Set Support**: Supports all LC3 instructions including data movement, arithmetic, logic, and control flow instructions.
-- **Memory and Register Visualization**: Visual tools for monitoring memory contents and register states.
-- **Step-by-Step Execution**: Allows users to execute programs one instruction at a time, ideal for learning and debugging.
+- **Label and Address Parsing**: Parses through assembly code to identify labels and their respective addresses.
+- **Instruction Translation**: Translates instructions into binary machine code based on their opcodes.
+- **Binary File Output**: Writes the translated machine code into a binary file for simulation.
+- **Memory Population**: Reads from the binary file to populate memory during simulation.

 ## LC3 Architecture